rrigato/ML5/README.md

 # ML5
-Solutions for the Kaggle Facebook competition
+Solutions for the Kaggle Facebook and Talking Data competition